How to Make Pesto in Every Color: The Ultimate Collection of Veggie Pesto Recipes

 - Lemon Caper Pesto by Cooking on the Weekends

-How to Make Purple Pesto
+Purple Pesto Recipes

 - Purple Basil Pesto by Almond to Zest